CITE Awards Program

 • CommunityWe believe a strong community enables the abilities of all of its members.
 There exists in our community the talent to solve any problem.

-• Lifetime Achievement Award for those who have demonstrated a long-standing dedication to the education community.
+In addition, we have our Lifetime Achievement Award for those who have demonstrated a long-standing dedication to the education community.
 The awardee is inducted into the CITE Hall of Fame.

 See below for information about each award, the nomination and awards process, and how to nominate.